MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsFirstPartyMeetingTemplateConfiguration.md

 This parameter can be used to fetch a specific instance of the configuration.

-Note: This configuration is readonly and will only have the Global instance.
+Note: This configuration is read only and will only have the Global instance.

 ```yaml
 Type: String